Mieker/FlyingPostgres/README.md

 # FlyingPostgres
 #### Demo application to show how connect and use Postgres SQL database with Flyway migration tool.
+#### Additionally, Redis memory database implemented to ensure fast access to the most frequently asked Customer.

 Due to many users has set their Postgres SQL instances on localhost environment on port 5432, docker compose file is prepared to set Postgres SQL database listen on port 5433 to avoid issues.